 Willamette River (McKenzie River to Oregon City)

 This 100-mile stretch of the Willamette serves as a highway for migrating spring chinook, summer and winter steelhead and a growing coho salmon run.
 It also has resident smallmouth and largemouth bass, panfish, channel catfish and sturgeon, as well as trout and whitefish in the upper section.
 Salmon and steelhead fishing isn’t as popular here as it is in the lower Willamette or in the valley tributaries, but they are caught by anglers who learn the water.
 Spring chinook passage often peaks in May.
 Coho salmon run upriver in late September and early October.
 Summer steelhead pass through in spring and early summer.
 Smallmouth bass appear to be growing in number in this part of the river and often prefer rocky cover.
 Largemouth bass, crappie and bluegill are most common in quiet sloughs.
-Sturgeon have been stocked in this section and are most often caught in deep holes and eddies.
+There is a small sturgeon fishery in this section focused on deep holes and eddies.
 Trout can be caught in the Corvallis area, but the best trout fishing is upstream from Peoria (between Corvallis and Junction City), including the Harrisburg area.
-Cutthroat trout 14 to 15 inches are not uncommon.
+Cutthroat trout 14 to 15 inches are not uncommon, and redsides also are present.
 Trout fishing is best in the spring, especially near tributary mouths.
 Whitefish can be caught in the same places as trout all year.